jamesjrg/JimAndCats/README.md

 ###The services are:

-####Jim: Just Identity Management.
+####Jim.CommandHandler: Just Identity Management Command Handler

-* Manages user authentication details and basic identity info (i.e. people's full name)
+* Manages commands relating to user authentication details and basic identity info (i.e. people's full name)

 * Commands result in events being written to a private stream in an Event Store cluster.
-An EventStore projection takes the private identity events resulting from commands and maps them to new events on a public stream (omitting events ment)
+An EventStore projection takes the private identity events resulting from commands and maps them to new events on a public stream (omitting all data and events related to password hashes)/

 * The command processor currently checks the legality of commands using and in-memory read model of all user aggregates.
-I may change this to use a SQL Server database at some point.
+I will change this to use a SQL Server database at some point.

 * Commands are intentionally synchronous (via an F# MailboxProcessor) to avoid the creation of conflicting users via concurrent events (e.g. two users with the same email address).
 Because of this the service is not currently horizontally scalable.
-Given that everything other than the creation of new users will continue to function even if the service goes down, this

-* xxx public stream
+Given that the identity read model is scalable, this doesn't matter unless either:

+a) any downtime on the ability to create users is considered totally unacceptable or
+b) There is an expectation of an extremely high number of user creation and modification commands

+If either of these is considered a problem, then either:

+a) The service instances would need to hold a cross-process lock whenever updating data or
+b) Logic would need to be written to decide what to do when conflicting events have both been written to the Event Store - e.g. two users with the same email address have been created.

+####Jim.QueryHandler: Just Identity Management Query Handler

-####Cats: Crowdfunding Ask Templates.
+####Cats: Crowdfunding Ask Templates

-Manages a collection of projects asking for crowdfunding.
+* Manages a collection of projects asking for crowdfunding

+* Handles both queries and commands

+* Can be horizontally scaled because xxx...

 ####Cats.ReadModelUpdater:

+Listens to the private Cats event stream and the public identity event stream, and uses them to update SQL Server read models for use by Cats services.
+There can only be one running instance to avoid conflicting writes to the read models.

 ####Pledges: